-MONITORING ELS WHO HAVE EXITED THE ENGLISH AS A SECOND LANGUAGE PROGRAM paraprofessional and the classroom teacher(s) communicate regularly, (no less than once each nine weeks during the first year and at least once each semester during the second year) to ensure that the exited student is functioning in the mainstream without EL support.
+MONITORING ELS WHO HAVE EXITED THE ENGLISH AS A SECOND LANGUAGE PROGRAM

+Students who are exited from ESL services are placed on monitoring status for four academic years.
+During the monitoring time, the EL paraprofessional and the classroom teacher(s) communicate regularly, (no less than once each nine weeks during the first year and at least once each semester during the second year) to ensure that the exited student is functioning in the mainstream without EL support.
 Students are classified as Former English Learner Monitoring Year 1 (FEL Monitoring Year 1) during their first year of monitoring, Former English Learner Monitoring Year 2 (FEL Monitoring Year 2) during their second year of monitoring, and continuing through Year 3 and Year 4.
 Upon successful completion of four years of monitoring, ELs are classified Former English Learner (FEL) and no longer included in the EL subgroup for accountability purposes.
 If the student is not academically successful, or does not "pass" course work without modification, the student can be reclassified as EL by going through the same screening process as a new student.